paradisec-archive/PARADISEC_workflows/02_getting-started.md

   <img width="500" src="images/PARADISEC-banner.jpg">
 </p>

-<span style="font-variant:small-caps;">Last updated: 5 July 2021</span>
+<span style="font-variant:small-caps;">Last updated: 7 July 2021</span>

-This page is dedicated to helping you begin the seemingly overwhelming process of getting your materials organised and eventually archived with [PARADISEC](https://www.paradisec.org.au/) (Pacific and Regional Archive for Digital Sources in Engangered Cultures).
+This page is dedicated to helping you begin the process of getting your materials organised and eventually archived with [PARADISEC](https://www.paradisec.org.au/){:target="_blank"} (Pacific and Regional Archive for Digital Sources in Engangered Cultures).

 ### STEP 1: Sign up as a user with PARADISEC
 Signing up with PARADISEC means you become a PARADISEC user.
-As a user you can access data in an open collections after agreeing to PARADISEC’s conditions of access, or you may send a request to access data that has restrictions on viewing by following instructions provided by the collector on their catalog page.
+As a user you can access data in an open-access collections after agreeing to PARADISEC’s conditions of access, or you may send a request to access data that has restrictions on viewing by following instructions provided by the collector on their catalog page.

 You also need to sign up with PARADISEC if you wish to deposit material to the archive.